 Key responsibilities

-Some of your responsibilities will include:
+Some of your responsibilities as a Driving Examiner will include:

 Conduct driving assessments to determine the competency of applicants for all classes of driver licence.

 Consult, liaise and provide advice to stakeholders on matters relating to driver licence assessment and road safety, including providing written reports to the Senior Advisor (Driver Assessment) as requested.